christian-skjetne/interchangeposter/README.md

 ```
 The AMQP client and restAPI code will hopefully be available on github soon.

+You need to change the restAPI URL and the username and password in the sendMessage() method in interchangeposter.pde to the appropriate settings for your server.

 ## Usage notes

 The program requires the G4P library. (in processing3: Sketch->Import library..->Add library.., search for "G4P")